Poached Salmon with Dill & Turmeric

 - In a large skillet, heat oil and cumin over medium heat 1-2 minutes or until seeds are toasted, stirring occasionally.
 Stir in potatoes, 1/2 teaspoon salt and 1/8 teaspoon turmeric.
 Cook, covered, on medium-low 10-12 minutes or until tender.
 Stir in 1 tablespoon chopped dill; cook, uncovered, 1 minute.
 Remove from heat.

 - Meanwhile, place salmon, skin side down, in a large skillet with high sides.
-Add dill sprigs, lemon peel, lemon juice, 1/2 teaspoon salt, remaining turmeric and enough water to cover salmon.
+Add dill sprigs, lemon zest, lemon juice, 1/2 teaspoon salt, remaining turmeric and enough water to cover salmon.
 Bring just to a boil.
 Adjust heat to maintain a gentle simmer.
 Cook, uncovered, 7-9 minutes or until fish just begins to flake easily with a fork.

 - In a small bowl, mix yogurt, pepper and the remaining 1 tablespoon chopped dill and 1/4 teaspoon salt.
 Serve with salmon and potatoes.